RunCor399/MatchFlix/DOCUMENTATION.md

 ## TODO
-- Use Github issues to manages tasks
-- Investigate interaction between Spring app and CoTurn (how is the user allowed to authenticate to the TURN server? => backend returns credentials to the client, the CoTurn init key in this way is only known to backend and CoTurn itself)

 ## STUN Server/Protocol (Session Traversal Utilities for NAT)
 - Used for self discovery of public network IP address (behind NAT)